Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Radiation therapy is one way to destroy cancer cells.
-Cancer cells continue to die for months after the therapy ends.
-Radiation can be delivered either as a beam from outside the body with a machine (external beam radiation) or from material placed inside the prostate gland (internal).
+Radiation therapy is 1 way to destroy cancer cells.
+Cancer cells die for months after the therapy ends.
+Radiation can be given from outside or from inside the body.
+Radiation given from inside the prostate gland is called internal radiation.
+It’s also known as interstitial brachytherapy.

-Most complications are related to other organs that are near to the prostate and may be affected by the radiation.
+All procedures have risks.
+Most risks from this procedure are related to organs that are near the prostate and may be affected by the radiation.
+The risks of this procedure include:

 Bleeding or inflammation of the bladder or rectum